NotesHubApp/Welcome/Welcome note.md

 > [!warning] IMPORTANT
-> This is a read-only notebook, all attempts to make changes here will fail.
+> This is a **read-only notebook**, all attempts to make changes here will fail.
 To create your own notes, create a new notebook.

 ## Introduction